vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Agnistoma; HV I. 791 from Vi.
 Dh.; (2) begin on Ama vāsyā of Cai.; tithivrata; worship of Agni and homa with sesame on every amāvāsyā for a year; at end donate gold; HV II.
 255-256; this is Vi.
 Dh.
 III.
 190. 1-3, but HV quotes

 same verses from Viṣṇupurāṇa.
-Vānijyalābhavrata-fast on Mūla nakṣatra and on Pūrvāsādhā;
+Vānijyalābhavrata-fast on Mūla nakṣatra and on Pūrvāṣāḍhā;

 the performer with face to east is to be bathed with water from four fresh jars in which conch-shell, pearl, roots of roed plants and gold are cast and then he is to worship Viṣṇu, Varuna and the moon in his court-yard; homa with ghee in honour of these deities; gifts of blue garments ; sandalwood, wine, white flowers; by this the trader secures success and does not fail in sea voyage and agriculture;

 HV II, 648-649 (from Vi.
 Dh.)
 Vāmanajayanti-on Bh. śu.
 12th; Vāmana (avatāra of Vignu )

-is said to have been born at mid-day on this tithi when there was Sravana-nakṣatra; fast on this day; removes all sins ; GK pp. 147-148, Vratārka folio 244a to 247a ( from Bhav.
+is said to have been born at mid-day on this tithi when there was Śravaṇa-nakṣatra; fast on this day; removes all sins ; GK pp. 147-148, Vratārka folio 244a to 247a ( from Bhav.

 List of vratas

 405

 U.).
 Vide Bhagavata VIII. chapters 17-23.
 In chap.
-18. 5-6 it is said that Vāmana appeared in month of Sr. on 12th tithi when the nakṣatra was Sravana, the muhurta was Abhijit and this tithi is called Vijayāduādasi.
+18. 5-6 it is said that Vāmana appeared in month of Sr. on 12th tithi when the nakṣatra was Śravaṇa, the muhūrta was Abhijit and this tithi is called Vijayāduādasi.
 Vide HV I. pp. 1138-1145 (from Bhaviṣyottara ) much of which is

 quoted by Vratārka.
 Vūmanadvūdas-On Cai.
 12; tithivrata; Viṣṇu deity; fast on